 - Forums: Includes messages from online groups and mailing lists

 In some cases, the outcome may not necessarily be discrete, and we may not have a finite number of classes to classify our data into.
 For example, we may try to predict the life expectancy of a group of people based on their predetermined health parameters.
-In this case, the outcome is a continuous function, that is, the number years the person is expected to live, and we don't talk about classification but rather regression.
+In this case, the outcome is a numerical value, and we don’t talk about classification but rather regression.

-In later chapters, we'll see several examples of either classification or regression problems.
-One such problem we'll discuss is the classification of handwritten digits (the famous Modified National Institute of Standards and Technology, or MNIST, database).
-When given a set of images representing 0 to 9, the machine learning algorithm will try to classify each image in one of the 10 classes, wherein each class corresponds to one of the 10 digits.
-Each image is 28x28 (= 784) pixels in size.
+In later chapters, we’ll see several examples of either classification or regression problems.
+One such problem we’ll discuss is classifying handwritten digits of the Modified National Institute of Standards and Technology (MNIST) database (http://yann.lecun.com/exdb/mnist/).
+When given a set of images representing 0 to 9, the ML algorithm will try to classify each image in one of the 10 classes, wherein each class corresponds to one of the 10 digits.
+Each image is 28×28 (= 784) pixels in size.
 If we think of each pixel as one feature, then the algorithm will use a 784-dimensional feature space to classify the digits.

-The following screenshot depicts the handwritten digits from the MNIST dataset:
+The following figure depicts the handwritten digits from the MNIST dataset:

-In the next sections, we'll talk about some of the most popular classical supervised algorithms.
-The following is by no means an exhaustive list or a thorough description of each machine learning method.
-We can refer to the book Python Machine Learning by Sebastian Raschka (https://www.packtpub.com/big-data-and-business-intelligence/python-machine-learning).
-It's a simple review meant to provide the reader with a flavor of the different techniques.
-Also, at the end of this chapter in the Neural networks section, we'll introduce neural networks and we'll talk about how deep learning differs from the classical machine learning techniques.
+In the next sections, we’ll talk about some of the most popular classical supervised algorithms.
+The following is by no means an exhaustive list or a thorough description of each ML method.
+We recommend referring to the book Python Machine Learning, by Sebastian Raschka (https://www.packtpub.com/product/python-machine-learning-third-edition/9781789955750).
+It’s a simple review meant to provide you with a flavor of the different ML techniques in Python.

 Linear and logistic regression

-Regression algorithms are a type of supervised algorithm that uses features of the input data to predict a value, such as the cost of a house, given certain features, such as size, age, number of bathrooms, number of floors, and location.
+A regression algorithm is a type of supervised algorithm that uses features of the input data to predict a numeric value, such as the cost of a house, given certain features, such as size, age, number of bathrooms, number of floors, and location.
 Regression analysis tries to find the value of the parameters for the function that best fits an input dataset.

-In a linear-regression algorithm, the goal is to minimize a cost function by finding appropriate parameters for the function, over the input data that best approximates the target values.
-A cost function is a function of the error, that is, how far we are from getting a correct result.
-A popular cost function is the mean square error (MSE), where we take the square of the difference between the expected value and the predicted result.
-The sum over all the input examples gives us the error of the algorithm and represents the cost function.
+In a linear regression algorithm, the goal is to minimize a cost function by finding appropriate parameters for the function over the input data that best approximates the target values.
+A cost function is a function of the error – that is, how far we are from getting a correct result.
+A popular cost function is the mean squared error (MSE), where we take the square of the difference between the expected value and the predicted result.
+The sum of all the input examples gives us the error of the algorithm and represents the cost function.

-In linear regression, this means finding a vector of weights, w= (w1, w2, w3, w4, w5), such that the dot product of the vectors, x • w = 10000, would be 100*w1 + 25*w2 + 3*w3 + 2*w4 + 7*w5 = 100000 or .
-If we had 1,000 houses, we could repeat the same process for every house, and ideally we would like to find a single vector, w, that can predict the correct value that is close enough for every house.
+In linear regression, this means finding a vector of weights, , such that the dot product of the vectors, , would be or .
+If we had 1,000 houses, we could repeat the same process for every house, and ideally, we would like to find a single vector, w, that can predict the correct value that is close enough for every house.
 The most common way to train a linear regression model can be seen in the following pseudocode block: